26 April, 2006

 That said, Dan does have AP’s sympathies.
 And AP hopes that Lehman Law conceeds the contested design to Harris & Moure.
 A dispute over web design copyright - even if infractions were likely done without knowledge - surely would deter clients from the firm’s Intellectual Property Practice.

 by @ 8:39 pm.
-Filed under Asia, China, East Asia, Northeast Asia
+Filed under China, Asia, East Asia, Northeast Asia

 3 Responses to “china law blawg and copyright”